ids/cluster-builder/README.md

 A general overview of the highlights:

 * Docker versions: __Docker CE:__ 17.0.9-ce (or later), __Docker EE:__ 2.2.3 (ucp)
-* CentOS base VM image OVA template is __894MB__, and contains two thinly provisioned SCSI based VMDK disks: 1) 250GB dynamically sizing system block device, and 2) 250GB dynamically sizing docker __device mapper direct-lvm__ dedicated block device.
+* CentOS base VM image OVA template is based on the CentOS 7 Minimal 1708 iso and is  __894MB__, and contains two thinly provisioned SCSI based VMDK disks: 1) 250GB dynamically sizing system block device, and 2) 250GB dynamically sizing docker __device mapper direct-lvm__ dedicated block device.
 * CentOS VMs have been configured with a production recommended __device mapper direct-lvm__ mode docker dedicated block device.
 * The __VMware Docker Volume Service__ Docker Volume Plugin has been pre-installed on all cluster-builder VMs.
 * Time synchronization of all the cluster nodes is done as part of the deployment process, and __chronyd__ services are configured and verified.
 * Deployments can include configurable options for log shipping to ELK, using logstash.
 Docker EE/UCP can also be configured to ship to __syslogd__ server post-deployment.
 * Metrics are enabled (a configurable option), and cAdvisor/node-exporter options are available for deployment in support of Prometheus/Grafana monitoring, although Docker EE comes with some built in visualizations for CPU and memory reducing the urgency of more advanced metrics analysis.
 * Remote API and TLS certificates are installed and configured on Docker CE deployments, enabling a unified application stack deployment model for both Docker EE and CE clusters.

+> Note that all details relating to the information provided above exist within this codebase, as cluster-builder starts with the distribution iso file in the initial [node-packer](node-packer) phase.